Citations for journal articles, conference papers, and books on a wide variety of biological and biomedical topics. [1926 - present]

 Subjects include agriculture, ecosystem ecology, energy, environmental law, environmental technology, geography, marine & freshwater science, natural resources, pollution & waste management, public policy, renewable energy sources, social impacts, urban planning, and more.
 Contains millions of records from over 2,500 U.S. and international titles, plus full text of over 1,100 journals and nearly 200 monographs.

 Highlights and reviews the most interesting papers published in the biological sciences and medicine, based on the recommendations of a faculty of selected leading researchers.
-(Faculty of 1000 Medicine - Faculty of 1000 Biology)
+(Formerly called F1000, Faculty of 1000).
+Note: All article recommendations and clinical trial evaluations are freely accessible with registration.
+Faculty Reviews are no longer accessible; please use Scopus, or Web of Science as alternative resources.

 Indexes scholarly journals, books, maps, US and Canadian dissertations, conference proceedings, reports, and government documents published worldwide on geology and other subjects within the geosciences.
 [1785 - present]